poopoothegorilla/platformer_game/README.md

 **Ugh how do these es6 import/exports even work** Here's a good reference: http://exploringjs.com/es6/ch_modules.html

-**How do I turn a plain ole Javascript object constructor & prototype into an es6 class?**
+**How do I write a plain ole Javascript object constructor & prototype as an es6 class?**
   This:
   ```
   Player = function(attrVal) {